About this Artist

-JASON LIPPMANN joined the Los Angeles Philharmonic during the 2004/05 season after five years of performing as a member of the New Jersey Symphony Orchestra.
-Lippmann has also performed with the Baltimore Symphony, both the Cincinnati Symphony and Opera, the New World Symphony, the American Ballet Theatre Orchestra, and the Orpheus Chamber Orchestra.
-Along with his orchestral playing, Lippmann has actively performed as a chamber and solo musician, most recently on the Philharmonic’s Chamber Music Society and Green Umbrella series.
+Jason Lippmann joined the Los Angeles Philharmonic during the 2004/05 season, after five years of performing as a member of the New Jersey Symphony Orchestra.
+Lippmann has also performed with the Baltimore Symphony, with both the Cincinnati Symphony and Cincinnati Opera, the New World Symphony, the American Ballet Theatre Orchestra, and the Orpheus Chamber Orchestra.
+Along with his orchestral playing, Lippmann has actively performed as a chamber and solo musician, most recently on the Philharmonic’s Chamber Music and Green Umbrella series.

 Lippmann has performed at the Tanglewood Festival, the Aspen Music Festival, the Bard Festival, and the Bellingham Music Festival.